Administrative & Waste Services · San Sebastian, PR

 What the Data Says About West Security Services

-OSHA assessed $0 in initial penalties against this employer, later adjusted to a current total of $0 — no reduction from the original assessment.
-Average penalty per inspection works out to $0.
-Against the Administrative & Waste Services industry average of $4,005 per employer, this record runs below peers.
-The Wage and Hour Division added 2 cases producing $80,704 in back wages owed to 287 affected workers.
+No OSHA penalty has been assessed against West Security Services to date.
+The Administrative & Waste Services sector average runs $3,722 per employer.
+The Wage and Hour Division added 2 cases producing $80,705 in back wages owed to 287 affected workers.

 Wage & Hour Findings